WeezYTFR/mcMMO/README.md

-# mcMMO
-Port of mcMMO-Dev's [mcMMO](https://github.com/mcMMO-Dev/mcMMO) for PocketMine-MP.<br>
-This plugin is still in development, feel free to report bugs.<br>

-Download .phar files from [poggit](https://poggit.pmmp.io/ci/Muqsit/mcMMO).
+This plugin was rightfully created by Muqsit.
+I have updated it to function.

+Discord: iQuackerzMC#6666